Games & Quizzes

 /ikˈsplōdəd/

 not covered or hidden.
-To allow light through a cameras lens onto film.
+To experience something, often a harmful thing.

 /əˈplīd/

 put to practical use as opposed to being theoretical.
-To ask formally for (job, permission etc.).
+To be relevant for a situation.

 /əˈso͞omiNG/

 arrogant or presumptuous. used for purpose of argument to indicate premise on which statement can be based.
-To believe, based on the evidence; suppose.
+To take a job or the responsibilities of another.